MicrosoftEdge/WebView2Feedback/specs/Workers.md

 - **Shared Worker**: Shared Workers are a type of Web Worker that can be accessed by multiple scripts running in different windows, IFrames, or other contexts, as long as they are within the same domain as the worker.
-Unlike Dedicated Workers, which are tied to a specific web page, Shared Workers require communication via an active port, making them slightly more complex to implement but enabling collaboration and shared resources across different parts of a web application.
+Unlike Dedicated Workers, which are tied to a specific web page, Shared Workers are not tied to a single page and can be used by multiple pages or scripts.
+This requires communication via an active port, making them slightly more complex to implement but enabling collaboration and shared resources across different parts of a web application.

 - **Service Worker**: Service Workers serve as intermediary agents between web